Polka dot

-Polka dots are commonly seen on children's clothing, toys, furniture, ceramics, and Central European folk art, but they appear in a wide array of contexts.
-The pattern rarely appears in formal contexts, and is generally confined to more playful attire such as bathing suits and lingerie.
+Polka dots are commonly seen on children's clothing, toys, furniture, ceramics, and Central European folk art, but they appear in a wide context.
+The pattern rarely appears in formal contexts and is generally confined to more playful attire such as bathing suits and lingerie.

 Etymology

-It is likely that the term originated because of the popularity of the polka dance around the same time the pattern became fashionable, just as many other products and fashions of the era also adopted the "polka" name.
+The term likely originated because of the popularity of the polka dance around the same time the pattern became fashionable, just as many other products and fashions of the era also adopted the "polka" name.